AntiPwr/AntiPwr.github.io/root/wiki/World Gyre.md

 Ocean currents are directed outward from Arkon, influenced by the Dance of Spira.
 They circulate in either a clockwise or counterclockwise rotation, occasionally shifting direction.

-**Currents**: The currents are strongest in the outer regions of the Straits of Gorisain, with speed influenced by the number of souls in Arkon.
-Trenjor's belief sphere affects currents in northwest Ka'Vit, creating unique conditions.
+**Currents**: The currents are strongest in the outer regions of the Straits of Gorisain, with speed influenced by the number of souls in Arkon. <!--Trenjor's belief sphere affects currents in northwest Ka'Vit, creating unique conditions.-->

 **Depth**: Ocean depths fluctuate with the movement of tectonic plates, creating dynamic marine environments.